smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   These will need to use a suitable projection within bounds and also be translated to the desired place. i.e. using proj4 in Node.

 * Fix zoomlevel field miss-set from config file (defaults are wrong)

-####  TODO list:

-* Data loader to generate primary keys.
-PK on pop_sahsuland_pop_pk + cluster (see: v4_0_create_sahsuland.sql)
 * Convert remaining use of geography:: datatype in SQL Server to geometry::.
 The geography:: datatype is used in the build to intersect tiles and will may have issues.
 Production SQL Server is using the geometry:: datatype.
 This will be parked if it is not a problem.
 * JSZip 3.0 upgrade required (forced to 2.6.0) for present
-* SQL load script generator: still todo, all can wait:
-  * Add search path to user schema, check user schema exists, to Postgres version
-* Get methods:
-  * ZIP results;
-  * Run front end and batch from XML config file.
-  * Add CSV files meta to XML config;
 * Tilemaker etc:
-  * Add old fileds in DBF file to lookup tables;
+  * Add old files in DBF file to lookup tables;
   * Drive database script generator from XML config file (not internal data structures);
   * Missing comments on other columns from shapefile via extended attributes XML file;
   * Dump SQL to XML/JSON files (Postgres and SQL Server) so Kevin does not need to generate it;